basharnaji/Algorithms/BreadthFirstSearch/Readme.md

 # Breadth First Search

 **Summary:**
+Breadth First Search algorithm is a **_graph based_** algorithm that is used to answer 2 main questions:
+1. does a connection exist between object a and object z?
-Breadth First Search algorithm is a **_graph based_** algorithm that is used to determine the shortest path between two objects.
-This algorithm is simple heuristic to determine shortest path as in the number of hops between two object/points.
-It doesn't include any "cost" in determining the shortest; Djikstra's algorithm includes cost.
+2. What is the shortest path between these two objects?

+This algorithm is a simple heuristic to determine shortest path as in the number of hops between two object.
+Queues (controlling how objects are added the list) are a critical part of this algorithm to answer the 2nd questoin.

+Breadth-first search doesn't include any "cost" in determining the shortest path; Djikstra's algorithm does.

 **Graph**